qubistt/awesome-pickup-lines/README.md

 > I'm Donald Trump and you're a member of ISIS, first order of business is me taking you out

 > ay gurl, are u a beaver? cus dam

+> are you a preposition? then why are you below me?

+> Your clothes look so uncomfortable.
+Why don’t you let me help you take them off?

+> why should i try a pick up line on you tho? i just wanna pin you down

+> are you feeling down? cuz i can feel you up if you want